blitzarx1/egui_graphs/examples/README.md

 This directory contains examples of how to use the egui_graphs library.

 ## Prerequisites
-All examples requires rust to be installed.
+All examples require rust to be installed.
 Just follow easy one step install from the official site https://www.rust-lang.org/tools/install.

 ## Run
 To run an example, use the following command: